Alabama police arrest 2 teens for birthday party shooting

 DADEVILLE, Ala.
-(AP) — Two teenagers have been arrested and charged with murder in connection with an Alabama shooting that killed four young people at a Sweet Sixteen birthday party, investigators announced Wednesday.
+(AP) — Two teenagers have been arrested and charged with murder in connection with a shooting that killed four young people at a Sweet Sixteen birthday party, Alabama investigators announced Wednesday.

+District Attorney Mike Segrest said the pair — Ty Reik McCullough, 17, and Travis McCullough, 16, both of Tuskegee — would be tried as adults.
+That’s automatically required in Alabama for anyone 16 or older charged with murder.

-District Attorney Mike Segrest said the pair would be charged as adults.
-He said prosecutors would ask a judge to hold them without bail.
+Segrest said prosecutors would ask a judge to hold them without bail.
 A bond hearing must be held by Friday under Alabama law.
+Online court records do not show any previous adult charges in state court for either of the arrested teens.

-Saturday’s violence shocked Dadeville, a sleepy town of 3,200.
-In addition to the four young people who died, another 32 were wounded.
-Segrest said four people are still hospitalized in critical condition and that more charges would be coming.
+Saturday’s violence shocked Dadeville, a sleepy town of 3,200 about 45 minutes from Tuskegee.

+Another 32 people were wounded and Segrest said four are still in critical condition.
+He said more charges would be coming.

 “We’re going to make sure all those victims have justice, not just the deceased,” Segrest said, speaking to reporters in front of the town courthouse.

-The gunfire broke out at a birthday party for Alexis Dowdell, which was being held at a dance studio just off the town’s courthouse square.
+The gunfire broke out at a birthday party for Alexis Dowdell at a dance studio just off the town’s courthouse square.
 Witnesses had said multiple people began shooting some time after Dowdell’s mother paused the celebration to ask people with guns to leave.

 A family member of KeKe Smith said she was thankful for the arrests.